VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. tail -n 10 /etc/passwd: Display the last 10 lines of /etc/passwd
 4. head -n 10 /etc/passwd: Display the first 10 lines of /etc/passwd
 5. cat filename | head -3 | tail -1 : print the third lind of the file
+6. ls -la > ls-cwd_content: Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it